-The Terminal checks the PIN status and the following procedure applies:
+The terminal checks the PIN status and the following procedures apply.

-- If the PIN status is "blocked" and PIN is "enabled", the procedure ends and is finished unsuccessfully. - If the PIN status is "blocked" but PIN is "disabled", the procedure ends and is finished successfully.
-The Terminal shall, however, accept applications which do not grant access rights when PIN is "blocked" and "disabled".
-In that case Terminal shall consider those applications as "blocked". - If the PIN status is not "blocked" and PIN is "disabled", the procedure is finished successfully. - If the PIN status is not "blocked" and PIN is "enabled", the Terminal uses the VERIFY PIN function.
-If the PIN presented by the Terminal is equal to the corresponding PIN stored in the application, the procedure is finished successfully.
-If the PIN presented by the Terminal is not equal to the PIN which protects the application, the procedure ends and is finished unsuccessfully.
+- if the PIN status is "blocked" and PIN is "enabled", the procedure ends and is finished unsuccessfully. - if the PIN status is "blocked" but PIN is "disabled", the procedure ends and is finished successfully.
+The terminal shall, however, accept applications which do not grant access rights when PIN is "blocked" and "disabled".
+In that case terminal shall consider those applications as "blocked". - if the PIN status is not "blocked" and PIN is "disabled", the procedure is finished successfully. - if the PIN status is not "blocked" and PIN is "enabled", the terminal uses the VERIFY PIN function.
+If the PIN presented by the terminal is equal to the corresponding PIN stored in the application, the procedure is finished successfully.
+If the PIN presented by the terminal is not equal to the PIN which protects the application, the procedure ends and is finished unsuccessfully.